There are many misconceptions out there when it comes to what benefits you'll receive after you visit the chiropractor.

 4. Chiropractors Only Treat Back Pain

-Chiropractic care is best known for treating back pain and spinal disorders.
+Chiropractic care is best known for treating back and neck pain, and spinal disorders.

 However, it is used to resolve or manage a variety of health conditions.

 Everything from pain management, fatigue, chronic gastrointestinal infections, autoimmune disorders, diabetes, and headaches can be treated with chiropractic care.

 Women often use it to treat pregnancy-related pain throughout their pregnancy.